 Dr. David Edmonson has been involved in manufacturing for over 35 years.
 He started his career with IBM, working on thin film etching and deposition processes for magnetic head and disk products.
 In 1993, David started his own business producing thin film coatings and consulting on vacuum and thin film processes.
 From 1996 until his retirement, he worked as a process engineer, engineering manager, program manager, and new process development engineer in the medical, military, and industrial sectors.
 He holds three patents and has written numerous technical articles on thin film materials and processes.

-- MM 4012 - Manufacturing Processes and Technology
+- MM 4012 - Advanced Manufacturing: Applied Process and Technology

 M.S., operations and technology management, Illinois Institute of Technology; B.S., engineering, U.S. Military Academy at West Point

 William King has over 20 years of manufacturing operations experience, with nearly half in operations leadership positions.
 After graduation he served in the U.S. Army as a liaison officer for NATO in Europe.
 Following his service commitment, he began his business career working for a small medical firm in Silicon Valley, which was later purchased by Abbott Laboratories.
 Since 2000 he has worked in the Chicago and Twin Cities areas in various operations leadership positions, from manufacturing manager to director of operations.

 MM 3001W - Manufacturing in a Global Economy